vergauwenthomas/MetObs_toolkit/docs/template_mapping.rst

      - string

-In the template you map your observations and metadata to one of these standards.
+In the template, you map your observations and metadata to one of these standards.
 What is not mapped, will not be used in the toolkit.

 Data structures
 =======================

-In order to make a template you must be aware which format your data is in.
-The toolkit can handle the following datasetructures:
+To make a template you must be aware of which format your data is in.
+The toolkit can handle the following data structures:

 **long-format**
-   Observations are stacked as rows per station.
-One column represents the stationnames.
+   Observations are stacked in rows per station.
+One column represents the station names.

    .. list-table:: long-format example
       :widths: 15 15 15 15